-My mission — and Jumble & Flow’s mission — is to empower women 40 and older, and basically overhaul the traditional connotations of midlife.
+My mission — and The Midst mission — is to empower women 40 and older, and basically overhaul the traditional connotations of midlife.
 We cover perimenopause and overcoming all kinds of life jumbles, ranging from career changes, friendships, modern parenting, empty nesting, and no nesting at all.
 Our writers are women supporting women — we’re all going through the ups and downs of this prime time of our lives.

 I grew up thinking that once people — women in particular — reach 40, they’re “over the hill,” less relevant, and old.
 Now that people are living much longer lives, I know that hitting 40 is a major milestone — one that should be celebrated, not frowned upon.
 I believe our 40s and 50s can be a prime time of life, an opportunity to really come into our own, shed the aspects that no longer serve us, and leverage everything we’ve learned so far.

 Of course, celebrating your 40s is easier said than done.
 I’ve been working for tech startups for the last decade and the industry officially considers people “old” once they hit 41.
 I’m working tirelessly to dispel this myth.

 Reaching 40 also often comes with its own set of health changes and life responsibility challenges, which was true for me.
 I started going through perimenopause at 40 but didn’t realize it, even though I was going through the common symptoms, including severe night sweats, mood changes, fatigue, and bloating.
 I chalked it up to having twins — but I’d had twins at age 38, two years prior.